 Time Period to File

-The time period to file an abatement for 2017 is after you receive your final property tax bill and by March 1st, 2018 (not later).
+The time period to file an abatement is AFTER you receive your final property tax bill and before March 1st (not later).

 If it is determined the assessment is at a higher ratio to market value than other properties in the City, an abatement would be granted, however if the level of assessment is at the same level of other properties in the City, then no adjustment would be appropriate and the abatement may be denied.
 More information on filing an abatement can be found on the Assessment Appeals page.
 The abatement form is accessible here or in the Assessing Department during the filing period.